+When asked to describe his nieghbourhood, local driver Mike smiles.
 "This is one of the oldest parts of the city.
-You're not really an Amsterdammer unless you're from the Jordaan," smiles local driver Mike, when asked to describe his neighbourhood.
+You're not really an Amsterdammer unless you're from the Jordaan," he says.
 Flanked by canals, this was once the poorest part of Amsterdam, though you'd hardly know it from the hip shops and cafés jostling for position here today.

 The Pulitzer Amsterdam's origins date from 1960, when Peter Pulitzer (grandson of Pulitzer Prize founder Joseph) first arrived in Amsterdam and bought 12 dilapidated houses along the Prinsengracht and Keizersgracht canals of the Jordaan district.
 He kept purchasing, and, ultimately, the Pulitzer Amsterdam was born in 1970 as the city's first five-star hotel, constructed from 25 historic properties, linked together by a maze of quirky passageways.